 Convection cooking is awesome, especially during warmer months, because you can literally cook food in it like an oven without heating your entire house.

-It only has 1.1 cubic feet of space compared to the RCA’s 1.6 cubic feet and as a regular microwave it uses less wattage which may mean longer cook times by about 20%.
+It only has 1.1 cubic feet of space.
+When used as a regular microwave, it uses less wattage, which may mean longer cook times by about 20%.

 While the convection modes are a major feature, the microwave requires the turntable to be engaged while it’s being used.
 It’s already a bit on the small side, so this places some strict limits on the dishes you can use.